emrgnt-cmplxty/fermi/docs/0.old/tutorials/front-end/naj-examples.md

 #### `near.connection.provider.block` {#nearconnectionproviderblock}

-This method returns a [`BlockView`](https://github.com/near/nearcore/blob/324b42e70166bb17fcf2435c2d75365c1f12ac24/core/primitives/src/views.rs#L445), one of Axion platform's primitives, which itself is made up of a `BlockHeaderView` and a collection of `ChunkHeaderView`s
+This method returns a [`BlockView`](https://github.com/near/nearcore/blob/324b42e70166bb17fcf2435c2d75365c1f12ac24/core/primitives/src/views.rs#L445), one of Fermi platform's primitives, which itself is made up of a `BlockHeaderView` and a collection of `ChunkHeaderView`s

 ```js
 // using the previous snippet to pull the latest block hash